-The city and county understand the central_important role that the_federally-funded labs and the University of Colorado play in our_the_economy_and_will_continue_to_work_with_state_and_federal_elected_officials_to_foster_their_important_economic_contribution.
+The city and county understand the central-important role that the-federally-funded labs and the University of Colorado play in our-the economy and will continue to work with state and federal elected officials to foster their important economic contribution.
 The city will take an active role in efforts to preserve the state and federal funding for these entities to ensure they remain in Boulder and will pursue mutually beneficial partnerships.
-The city recognizes the importance of having strong and_thriving_institutions for higher education_and_programs_for; continuing education and workforce training thriving in the community.
-The city supportsAlso, the seminal role of the University of Colorado, a world class research university, and the federal labs in business_support_technology_transfer_s, and_tech_start_ups__and_entrepreneurial_business_creation_needs_to_be_fully_understood, evaluated_and_enhanced.
-The city_will work_with CU_the_University_of_Colorado_to_further_the_community goals for sustainable urban form as university-owned land is developed or redeveloped.
+The city recognizes the importance of having strong and thriving institutions for higher education and programs for, continuing education and workforce training thriving in the community.
+The city supports Also, the seminal role of the University of Colorado, a world class research university, and the federal labs in business support technology transfer_s, and tech start-ups__and entrepreneurial business creation needs to be fully understood, evaluated and enhanced. -The city will work with CU-the University of Colorado to further the community's goals for sustainable urban form as university-owned land is developed or redeveloped.